FREQUENTLY ASKED QUESTIONS ABOUT OUR SEC WHISTLEBLOWER PRACTICE

 - Chaired a program at the annual meeting of the American Bar Association (the nation’s largest lawyers’ association).
 The program’s featured speaker was the first Chief of the SEC’s Office of the Whistleblower.
 In addition to chairing the program, Mr. Pickholz also delivered his own presentation entitled “The SEC Whistleblower’s Perspective”.
 You can see the announcement for that program by clicking here.

-- Been elected as a Fellow of the New York Bar Foundation, an honor that is limited to 1% of the New York State Bar Association membership.
+- Been elected by his legal peers as a Fellow of the New York Bar Foundation, an honor that is granted to just 1% of the New York State Bar Association membership.

 How Can I Contact The Pickholz Law Offices?